mehulagg/gitlab/doc/development/documentation/structure.md

 Note that after adding `feedback: false` to the front matter, it will omit Disqus, therefore, don't add both keys to the same document.

-The select events in the feedback section are tracked with Google Tag Manager.
+The click events in the feedback section are tracked with Google Tag Manager.
 The conversions can be viewed on Google Analytics by navigating to **Behavior > Events > Top events > docs**.